Oelin/cnn-image-classifier/README.md

-# cnn-image-classifier
+# CNN Image Classifier.

-Educational walkthrough of image classification using a CNN.
+An educational walkthrough showing how to train a convolutional neural network (CNN) to perform image classification.